 As the director of the Washington University Nanoscale Secondary Ion Mass Spectrometer (NanoSIMS), I was responsible for high-resolution, high-sensitivity isotopic measurements, which are required to find isotopic anomalies in presolar grains.
-I have over twelve years of experience with NanoSIMS techniques (including developing software and analytical protocols) in multiple laboratories, and have been extensively trained by not only leaders in the field, but also the people directly involved in its development.
+I have over 16 years of experience with NanoSIMS techniques (including developing software and analytical protocols) in multiple laboratories, and have been extensively trained by not only leaders in the field, but also the people directly involved in its development.
 Washington University’s NanoSIMS was the first commercially available instrument of its kind, and, as such, the cumulative knowledge base of the members of the Laboratory for Space Sciences in the Physics Department, where the machine was installed in 2000, is unique in the world.
 I personally have extensive experience applying this measurement technique to a variety of samples.

 Positions and Employment